-- We’ve partnered with the William Penn Foundation to explore two-generation approaches to support early childhood development and education in the Philadelphia region and beyond.
-As part of our Early Childhood Toolkit for Donors, CHIP published a funder brief three years ago explaining the reasoning for such an approach.
-Our understanding of the evidence base for two-generation programming has grown since then, as has donor interest in this topic.
-In 2017 CHIP will publish updated guidance that explores the research base and a range of options for interested funders to incorporate this approach into ongoing philanthropic efforts.
+We’ve partnered with the William Penn Foundation to explore two-generation approaches to support early childhood development and education in the Philadelphia region and beyond.
+Three years ago, CHIP published a funder brief explaining the reasoning for such an approach, but since then, our understanding of the evidence base for two-generation programming has grown, as has donor interest in this topic.
+In 2018, we will publish updated guidance that explores the research base and a range of options for interested funders to incorporate this approach into ongoing philanthropic efforts.

 Community-Based Health Delivery